finos/datahelix/docs/GettingStarted.md

 Profiles are JSON files that describe the data you want to generate.
 They are composed of:

 -   **fields** - an array of uniquely named fields (or columns).
--   **rules** - an array of constraints, with an optional description.
--   **constraints** - restrict the types and ranges of data permitted for the given column.
+-   **constraints** - an array of restrictions on the types and ranges of data permitted for the given column.

 We'll start by generating data for a trivial schema.
-Using your favourite text editor, create the following JSON profile and save it as `profile.json`:
+Using [VS Code](https://code.visualstudio.com/) or your favourite text editor, create the following JSON profile and save it as `profile.json`:

 ```json
 {